Shackle Island, Tennessee: History

 Shackle Island, Sumner County, Tennessee, 1878.
 Arrows show bifurcation of Drake's Creek to create an island (see coordinates above).

 The “Island” was made by Drake’s Creek, flowing south toward the Cumberland River.
-Centuries ago the creek's path split into two channels (see image) that shortly rejoined, thereby created a small section of land in between them that Lytle described as an “island.”
+Centuries ago the creek's path split into two channels (see image) thereby creating a small section of land in between them that made the “island” Lytle described.
+Over time, the two channels recombined.
 As of 2016, the eastern branch has largely disappeared but remains identifiable.

 The origin of “Shackle” is uncertain.
 One local legend attributes it to a small shack on an island in the creek where illegal whiskey was sold, but this explanation has been discounted, as even the earliest settlers referred to the area as “Shackle Island.”
 Another unproven theory suggests the name derived from a site where enslaved people were held, referencing the fact that hundreds of enslaved individuals were marched through Tennessee to western markets.
 The Tennessee State Archives and Museum holds one documented connection to a distillery in the area: a letter from Dr. Joshua Franklin to Daniel Montgomery (born 1789) ordering one dollar’s worth of whiskey for medicinal use.
 Montgomery operated the distillery along with a farm, sawmill, and gristmill.
 He died in 1855 at Shackle Island and is buried in nearby Beech Cemetery."